Brain-Modulation-Lab/bml/plot/bml_databrowser_README.md

 -   Data visualization: 50-channel simulataneous visualization with <1s update times.
 -   Channel selection: The GUI allows users to select which channels to visualize and, in the case of trialed data, visualize many trials from one channel.

-Feature requests:
+Feature requests and known bugs:

+- Bug: Time axis doesn't update when clicking new trial (eg, DM1002 lombard run 3).
+- Bug: In trialed data view, small-time scale axes don't properly show (if the current view is < 2 seconds, there aren't enough time ticks).
-- y-axis scale bars for each individual channel, useful for comparing scales across channels
+- Feature: y-axis scale bars for each individual channel, useful for comparing scales across channels